OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/sql-database/scripts/sql-database-sync-data-between-sql-databases.md

 $SyncDirection = "Bidirectional"

 # Other info
-# Temp file toosave hello sync schema
+# Temp file to save the sync schema
 $TempFile = $env:TEMP+"\syncSchema.json"

 # List of included columns and tables in quoted name